larsnordstrom/jekyll.lenbitz.io/fpv.md

 ---
-layout: default
 title: FPV
+layout: fpv
-permalink: /fpv/
+permalink: "/fpv/"
 ---

-this is the fpv page
+This is the page with FPV related content.